timobezjak/Introduction-to-Agile/Introduction-to-Scrum/the-scrum-process.md

 He helps all to communicate effectively and in ways supporting the common goal.

+## Putting it All Together
+As a whole, this set of events, artifacts and roles defines a minimal setup for any complex software development project.
+Changing any of them will damage their mutual reinforcement, and thus result in a much less effective development environment.

+On the other hand, it isn’t anything _more_ than a well-balanced, minimal project setup either.
+At a more detailed level, the developers will have to establish development practices to complement the project setup.
+Likewise, the Scrum Master will work on her facilitation, moderation, and motivational skills; and the Product Owner will have to set up processes and technique to discover, understand, and communicate user needs.
+Scrum is entirely agnostic about _how_ team members fulfill their roles.

+The same is true at a higher flight level.
+Scrum tells us nothing about program or organisational management.
+Teams and managers will have to grow environments within which Scrum teams can thrive.

 [image-double-loops]: files/Double-Loops.jpg "Backlog->Iteration->Increment"
 [image-scrum-team]: files/Scrum-Team.jpg "Product Owner, Developers, Scrum Master"